-To begin the process of integrating these perspectives, we arranged a meeting in early February 2019 between Jonathan Lucas, our architect, and Greg Ramsey of Village Habitat Design, Atlanta, our village planner, and Bobby Tucker, of Bodhi Land and Design in Silk Hope, who is our land planner.
+A summit in early 2019 between Jonathan Lucas (our architect), Greg Ramsey of Village Habitat Design, Atlanta (our village planner), and Bobby Tucker, of Bodhi Land and Design in Silk Hope (our land planner) began the process of integrating these perspectives.
 Katy and Anthony organized and facilitated the event and took part from HM’s side.

 The meeting was exciting!
 (There’s an action shot above.)
 Three professionals, totally on our side, each bringing complementary expertise, working together around a map of the village site spread out on a pingpong table (the only surface big enough) in the basement of Jonathan’s house/office, using a set of blocks/models for the different kinds of structures and trying to work them into a workable — and then a wonderful — overall layout.

 See it yourself!
-The full-scale layout has been on display at Hart’s Nest, as well as going on the road for some presentations, and we’ll try to have it out for major HM meetings.
+The full-scale layout is sometimes on display at Hart’s Nest, as well as going on the road for some presentations, and we try to have it out for major HM meetings.

 More explanation.
 Please ask if you want to know more about any feature of this layout.
 There is a lot of quite careful thinking behind it.
 For example, Greg Ramsey is a master at attending to the feelings created by the flow of different size and configurations of building as you walk through the site, and there is much of his (very specific!) strategizing in this layout.
 It’s best if you try to catch Anthony or Katy while the model is present, and we would be most happy to give you a walk-through talk-through tour of the village.